 JCPENNEY.
-I’ll cut to the chase to tell you that finally I have found the perfect sheets at a fair price—at JCPenney.
-And in two options—what I have identified as luxury and excellent.
+I’ll cut to the chase to tell you that finally, I have found the perfect sheets at a fair price—at JCPenney.
+And in two options—what I have identified as luxury and excellence.

-One set of of these sheets in Cal King is priced $200 at the JCPenney website.
+One set of these sheets in Cal King is priced $200 at the JCPenney website.
 But wait.
 The site regularly offers discount coupons (I’ve been watching this like a hawk), plus these specific sheets are frequently on sale.
 With my first order, I didn’t have to search or inquire.
 At checkout, I simply clicked on “Coupons” which was right next to the checkout button.
-Immediately, I landed a 65% discount bringing the price down to $70 with free shipping.
+Immediately, I landed a 65% discount.

 Best Inexpensive™ Excellent Bed Sheets.
 An excellent lower-priced option is JCPenney Home 325-tc Cotton Sheet Set.
 These 100% cotton sheets are lovely, fit up to 15-inch depth mattress and get softer every time they are laundered.
 They’re smooth and not noisy.
 The differences that I noted between this option and the Royal Velvet luxury option: Not as velvety to the touch, slightly lighter weight and the sheets come out of the dryer somewhat more wrinkled.
 Even so, these sheets are a great value and do not violate anything on my picky list.